Import and Run *.http files

 Run all requests from another .http file

-In your .http file, enter run
+In your .http file, enter run followed by the name of another .http that you want to include.

-followed by the name of another .http that you want to include.
 If the file is in the same directory, enter its name.
 Otherwise, specify a relative or absolute path to it.
-For example:

 run ./requests/get-requests.http